bradystroud/bradystroud/README.md

 ### About Me 🙋‍♂️

-I'm a Software Engineer based in Brisbane, Australia, with a strong background in full-stack development.
-I work at SSW as a Software Engineer, where I build innovative and scalable solutions for clients.
+I'm a Software Engineer based in Brisbane, Australia.
+I work at SSW, where I build full-stack applications for clients to help solve their complex business problems.
+Internally, I manage some development teams at SSW and oversee internal resources to ensure we have efficient operations.

+I work on a few cool personal projects, to solve problems I have or to learn something new.
+Check out the pinned repos :)

 ### Skills and Experience 🚀

-Here are some of the programming languages, tools, and technologies that I am proficient in and have experience using:
+Here are some of the techs that I am proficient in and have experience using:

 - Blazor 🔥
-- Semantic Kernel
+- AI - Semantic Kernel
-- AI
+- AI - OpenAI API
 - .NET
-- MAUI (Previously Xamarin)
+- .NET MAUI (Previously Xamarin)
+- TinaCMS
 - React
+- Next.Js
 - Azure
 - Flutter